A Beginner’s Guide to Hong Kong Intellectual Property Rights

 You can also make sure that your IP policies cover all products and services you offer to provide a competitive advantage in the market.

 Other than copyright, you need to approach relevant registries of IPD to register your intellectual property right and receive legal protection.
-Hong Kong IP laws also have a strong enforcement mechanism to address infringement issues.
+The Hong Kong intellectual property law also has a strong enforcement mechanism to address infringement issues.

 Protecting your IP rights can help you get an edge over your competitors, skyrocket the value of your business, and open floodgates of investment.
 And being well-versed in Hong Kong’s IP landscape means you know which authority to approach if you need IP registration or wish to initiate enforcement action for infringement.

 Are you having difficulty trusting someone to establish your business in Hong Kong while you are on the other end of the world?
-Need someone with a wealth of experience setting up and running a business in Hong Kong, including compliance with Hong Kong IP laws?
+Need someone with a wealth of experience setting up and running a business in Hong Kong, including compliance with the Hong Kong intellectual property law?

 Get in touch with Air Corporate today.